module Bindlib:sig..end

 ('a bindbox -> ctxt -> 'b bindbox) ->

-bind_in ctxt mkfree name f is like bind mkfree name f, but it handles the context.
+('a, 'b) binder bindboxbind_in ctxt mkfree name f is like bind mkfree name f, but it handles

 val mbind_in : ctxt ->